bsnes-emu/bsnes/docs/interface/common.md

 by selecting it and pressing Enter, or by selecting it and clicking the "Select" button in the bottom-right.

-If this filesystem browser is asking for a directory, you can choose one by selecting it and clicking the "Select" button in the bottom-right.
+If this filesystem browser is asking for a folder, you can choose one by selecting it and clicking the "Select" button in the bottom-right.
 Double-clicking
-or selecting and pressing Enter don't work, they just switch to viewing that directory.
+or selecting and pressing Enter don't work, they just switch to viewing that folder.

 The "Cancel" button in the bottom-right closes the filesystem browser without selecting anything.